We equip graduates to become sustainability leaders and entrepreneurs in business, policy-making and research.

 When we assess your application we would like to learn:

 - how your academic and professional background meets the demands of Economics and Policy of Energy and the Environment

 - why you want to study Economics and Policy of Energy and the Environment at graduate level

 - what particularly attracts you to this programme at the UCL Energy Institute

 - where you would like to go professionally with your degree and how this programme meets these needs

-Together with essential academic requirements, the personal statement is your opportunity to illustrate why you are suited to this programme.
+The personal statement is your opportunity to illustrate why you’re suited to this programme.